Vonng/pigsty/docs/v-pgsql.md

 Cluster Proprietary Service Definition, Type: `service[]`, Level: C, Default:

-Used to define additional services at the database cluster level, each object in the array defines a [service] (c-services#service), a complete service definition is as follows:
+Used to define additional services at the cluster level, each object in the array defines a [service](c-service#服务), a complete service definition is as follows:

 ```yaml
 - name: default           # service's actual name is {{ pg_cluster }}-{{ service.name }}